aws/aws-cdk/packages/@aws-cdk/aws-backup/README.md

 you to do things like grant access to users to create backup plans and on-demand backups, but limit their ability to delete recovery points after they're created.

-Use the `accessPolicy` to create a backup vault policy:
+Use the `accessPolicy` property to create a backup vault policy:

 ```ts
 const vault = new backup.BackupVault(this, 'Vault', {